 To top it all off, I have built a growth marketing agency-software hybrid (Rebelhack), bringing a fully managed service and technology together, delivering a massive agency success in London in under 3 years!
 Rebelhack now work with some of the best technology businesses out there and have one of the best growth teams in the world.

-Here are five things you should start doing if you think you have a great idea for a startup.
+Here are five things you should start doing immediately if you think you have a great idea for a startup.

 What user problem are you really solving?